jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 A quick glance at the data shows that there are:

-* 5,801 unique listings across 78 neighbourhoods in the City of Denver .
+* 5,801 unique listings across 78 neighborhoods in the City of Denver .
 * A total of 314,858 reviews for 4,966 of those unique listings.
 * Price ranges from $10 - $10,000 a night.
 The listing with the $10,000 price tag per night is located in Five Points, Denver.